dafny-lang/dafny/Test/README.md

 To debug a single test, change the value of the `InvokeMainMethodsDirectly` boolean constant in the [LitTests class](../Source/IntegrationTests/LitTests.cs) to `true`, and then right-click the test you wish to debug and select
 `Debug Selected Unit Tests`.
-You will see `exception` if the test you are running makes multiple calls to commands like `%dafny`, so you may wish to remove the calls you are not interested in first, e.g. if you are debugging an issue with a specific compiler.
+You will see exceptions if the test you are running makes multiple calls to commands like `%dafny`, so you may wish to remove the calls you are not interested in first, e.g. if you are debugging an issue with a specific compiler.